Leopoldstraße & Wiltener Platzl

 Innsbruck's industrial revolutions

-Today, Innsbruck is known as a business centre primarily for its university, hospital, administration and tourism.
-This was not always the case.
-The first early form of industrialisation began to develop in Innsbruck in the 15th century.
+In the 15th century, the first early form of industrialisation began to develop in Innsbruck.
 Bell and weapon founders such as the Löfflers set up factories in Hötting, Mühlau and Dreiheiligen, which were among the leading factories of their time.
+Although entrepreneurs were not of noble blood, they often had more capital at their disposal than the aristocracy.
+The old hierarchies still existed, but were beginning to become at least somewhat fragile.
 Industry not only changed the rules of the social game with the influx of new workers and their families, it also had an impact on the appearance of Innsbruck.
-The workers, unlike the farmers, were not the subjects of any master.
+Unlike the farmers, the labourers were not the subjects of any master.
+They brought new fashions with them and dressed differently.
 Capital from outside came into the city.
-Houses and churches were built.
+Houses and churches were built for the newly arrived subjects.
 The large workshops changed the smell and sound of the city.
-The smelting works were noisy, the smoke from the furnaces polluted the air.
+The smelting works were loud, the smoke from the furnaces polluted the air.

 „Entrüstung ruft bei den Bewohnern des nächst dem Hauptbahnhofe gelegenen Stadtteiles der seit einiger Zeit in der hibler´schen Feigenkaffeefabrik aufgestellte Explosionsmotor hervor.
 Der Lärm, welchen diese Maschine fast den ganzen Tag ununterbrochen verbreitet, stört die ganz Umgebung in der empfindlichsten Weise und muß die umliegenden Wohnungen entwerten.
 In den am Bahnhofplatze liegenden Hotels sind die früher so gesuchten und beliebten Gartenzimmer kaum mehr zu vermieten.
 Noch schlimmer als der ruhestörende Lärm aber ist der Qualm und Gestank der neuen Maschine…“

-After the revolutionary year of 1848 and the new circumstances, the everyday lives of many Innsbruck residents became even more bourgeois.
+However, industrialisation did not only affect everyday material life.
 Innsbruck experienced the kind of gentrification that can be observed today in trendy urban neighbourhoods such as Prenzlauer Berg in Berlin.
-In one of his texts, the Innsbruck writer Josef Leitgeb tells us how people experienced the urbanisation of the formerly rural area:
+The change from the rural life of the village to the city involved more than just a change of location.
+In one of his texts, the Innsbruck writer Josef Leitgeb tells us how people experienced the urbanisation of what was once a rural area:

 „…viel fremdes, billig gekleidetes Volk, in wachsenden Wohnblocks zusammengedrängt, morgens, mittags und abends die Straßen füllend, wenn es zur Arbeit ging oder von ihr kam, aus Werkstätten, Läden, Fabriken, vom Bahndienst, die Gesichter oft blaß und vorzeitig alternd, in Haltung, Sprache und Kleidung nichts Persönliches mehr, sondern ein Allgemeines, massenhaft Wiederholtes und Wiederholbares: städtischer Arbeitsmensch.
 Bahnhof und Gaswerk erschienen als Kern dieser neuen, unsäglich fremden Landschaft.“

-„Their social circles are without constraint, and there is a distinctly metropolitan flavour that is not so easy to find elsewhere in Tyrol."
+Their social circles are without constraint, and there is a distinctly metropolitan flavour that is not so easy to find elsewhere in Tyrol."

 Art in architecture: the post-war period in Innsbruck